somecallmejosh/joshua-briley-site/site/content/post/netlify-cms-test.md

 * What about adding widgets/components on the fly?
 * Associating content or content types, is that a thing?
 * What about drafts?
 Or, author types?

-## Interesting Stuff

-* Renaming a route can only be done in code, not from within the admin section?
-Seems strange.